 Did you know?
 Rousey’s mother Anna DeMaris, was the first American winner at the Judo World Championships.

 Running time: 1 hour 39 minutes

-A 2013 documentary that follows the trials and tribulations of 8 young golfers at the children’s’ US World Golf Championship.
-Starting 6 months before the tournament begins, we get to understand the background and cultures of these different players, the pressures they go through from their parents and what they love most about golf.
+A 2013 documentary that follows the trials and tribulations of eight young golfers at the children’s US World Golf Championship.
+Starting 6 months before the tournament begins, we get to understand the background and cultures of these 7- and 8-year-old golfers, the pressures they go through from their parents and what they love most about golf.
 Although a charming story, it also shows the tough elements of being a child sporting prodigy.

 Running time: 1 hour and 45 minutes

 Released in the early part of 2020, this is a documentary that focuses on the history, or rather the ignored history of parathaletes.
 As well as looking at some of the ways sporting governing bodies have treated those with disabilities in the past, even as recently as in the 2008 Beijing Olympics, it also talks to modern-day parathletes such as sprinter Jonnie Peacock, fencer Bebe Vio and Tatyana McFadden, the wheelchair track and field athlete.
 In these interviews they do not focus on their disabilities, but instead what sport means to them and how they fought against the odds to become what they are today.
 An inspiring sports documentary that deserves to be seen by as many people as possible.

 Did you know?
 The Paralympic Games are the third most-watched sporting event in the world.